 To make your job as a freelancer easier and more profitable, turn in excellent work that will make an editor want to work with you again.
 Foster those writer-editor relationships so you’re someone an editor wants to keep working with again and again.
 Remember, they’re investing time in you as well so it makes sense for both parties if this is a fruitful and lasting relationship.

 If you like this advice for intermediate freelancers, contact me about one-on-one coaching and how to improve editor relationships so you can get more work and repeat assignments.

-Tags: article ideas, article writing advice, business, content strategy, freelance rates, freelance writer, freelance writing advice, freelancing, how to make more money, making six figures freelancing, time management, writing rates
+Tags: article ideas, article writing advice, business, content strategy, freelance, freelance rates, freelance writer, freelance writing, freelance writing advice, freelancing, how to make more money, making six figures freelancing, productivity, time management, writing rates

 Diana can help with: